arunavsameer/StartupSaathi/README.md

 ## 🧠 What it does

-SancharSathi is an AI-powered assistant that helps Indian startups understand legal requirements and discover opportunities using a Databricks-based RAG pipeline with automated data ingestion.
+SancharSathi is an AI-powered assistant for Indian startups that helps simplify legal and growth journeys.
+It provides easy-to-understand compliance checklists, answers legal questions through an AI Q&A system, and helps users discover relevant government schemes and incubation opportunities—all in one place for faster and smarter decision-making.

 ---